 So, imprisonment is not steel, concrete, barbed wires.
 Those are the physical elements of what we call prison.
-But prison is here.
+But prison is here [points to head].
 It's mental.
 Psychological.

-BRYANT ARROYO: Censorship, really, I even go into the hole certainly based on censorship.
+SAFEAR NESS: I mean, censorship, really, I even go to the hole purely based on censorship.
 There was a time during the beginning of the pandemic when my friend, Stevie, went to the hole.
-When he went to the hole, it was a very oppressive and unjust situation, so I decided I wanted to write about it.
+And when he went to the hole, it was a very oppressive and unjust situation, so I decided I wanted to write about it.
 I wrote a small message to just three of my comrades explaining what happened to Stevie, explaining the conditions that we were under, and I sent it out to them and hoped that they would post it on social media.
-Two days later, they called me down to security, locked me up, and put me right in the hole, and they gave me 16 days for inciting a petition.
-That's pure censorship right there.
+Two days later, they called me down to security, locked me up, and put me right in the hole, and they gave me 60 days for inciting a petition.That's pure censorship right there.